2025 BC Parks Camping Reservations Guide

 Reservation and camping fees

-In 2023, BC Parks’ reservation fees are $6/night per campsite, per night, to a maximum of $18.
+BC Parks’ reservation fee is $6/night per campsite, per night, to a maximum of $18.

 The reservation fee for one night of camping is therefore $6.
-A two night stay is $12.
-A four night stay would be the same as a three night stay – $18.
+A two-night stay is $12.
+A four-night stay would be the same as a three-night stay – $18.

 Reservations can also be made by phone.
 These incur a $5 call centre surcharge per booking.